MicrosoftDocs/azure-devops-docs/docs/boards/integrations/boards-teams.md

 [!INCLUDE [version-eq-azure-devops](../../includes/version-eq-azure-devops.md)]

-This article describes how to use the Azure Boards and Azure DevOps apps for Microsoft Teams to create work items and monitor Azure Boards work item activity from your Teams channels.
+This article describes how to use the Azure Boards and Azure DevOps apps for Microsoft Teams to create and monitor Azure Boards work items from your Teams channels.

 [!INCLUDE [temp](../../includes/feature-support-cloud-only.md)]